glassBead-tc/python-to-typescript-assistant/README.md

 ### Other MCP Clients

 The server uses stdio transport and can be integrated with any MCP-compatible client that supports subprocess communication.
+Use the appropriate command from the options above based on your installation method.

 ## 🐳 Docker Support